lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 --- abstract

 This document analyzes and compares handshake and per-packet message size overheads when using different security protocols to secure CoAP.
-The analyzed security protocols are DTLS 1.2, DTLS 1.3, TLS 1.2, TLS 1.3, and OSCORE.
+The analyzed security protocols are DTLS 1.2, DTLS 1.3, TLS 1.2, TLS 1.3, EDHOC and OSCORE.
 DTLS and TLS are analyzed with and without 6LoWPAN-GHC compression.
 DTLS is analyzed with and without Connection ID.

 --- middle

 # Introduction

 This document analyzes and compares handshake and per-packet message size overheads when using different security protocols to secure CoAP over UPD {{RFC7252}} and TCP {{RFC8323}}.
-The analyzed security protocols are DTLS 1.2 {{RFC6347}}, DTLS 1.3 {{I-D.ietf-tls-dtls13}}, TLS 1.2 {{RFC5246}}, TLS 1.3 {{RFC8446}}, and OSCORE {{I-D.ietf-core-object-security}}.
+The analyzed security protocols are DTLS 1.2 {{RFC6347}}, DTLS 1.3 {{I-D.ietf-tls-dtls13}}, TLS 1.2 {{RFC5246}}, TLS 1.3 {{RFC8446}}, EDHOC {{I-D.selander-ace-cose-ecdhe}}, and OSCORE {{I-D.ietf-core-object-security}}. {{handshake}} compares the handshake overhead for the protocols considered, while {{record}} covers the overhead for application data. or record layer.

 The DTLS and TLS record layers are analyzed with and without compression.
 DTLS is anlyzed with and without Connection ID {{I-D.ietf-tls-dtls-connection-id}}.
 Readers are expected to be familiar with some of the terms described in RFC 7925 {{RFC7925}}, such as ICV.

-# Overhead of Handshake Protocols
+# Overhead of Handshake Protocols {#handshake}

+In this section we present the overhead of the handshake for different protocols.

+To enable a fair comparison between protocols with similar outcome, a number of assumptions are made for each protocol.
+These assumptions, which have an effect on the total number, are:

-To enable comparison, all the overhead calculations in this section use AES-CCM with a tag length of 8 bytes (e.g.  AES_128_CCM_8 or AES-CCM-16-64).
+* All the overhead calculations in this section use AES-CCM with a tag length of 8 bytes (e.g.  AES_128_CCM_8 or AES-CCM-16-64).
+* A minimum number of algorithms and cipher suites is offered during the handshake.
+The algorithm used/offered are Curve25519, ECDSA with P-256, AES-CCM_8, SHA-256.
+* The length of key identifiers for EDHOC is 4 bytes.
+* The length of connection identifiers for DTLS and TLS is 1 byte.
+* DTLS RPK makes use of point compression, which saves 32 bytes.
+* DTLS handshake message fragmentation is not considered.
+* Only the DTLS mandatory extensions are considered, except for Connection ID.

+## Overhead with Different Parameters

+{{fig-compare1}} compares the message sizes of EDHOC {{I-D.selander-ace-cose-ecdhe}} with the DTLS 1.3 {{I-D.ietf-tls-dtls13}} and TLS 1.3 {{RFC8446}} handshakes with connection ID.

 ~~~~~~~~~~~~~~~~~~~~~~~
 =====================================================================